guMcrey/version-rocket/README.md

  * 2. Step two:
  * generate-version-file shortcut command to create the version.json file.
  *
- * The parameter is the directory where you want to create version.json.
+ * VERSION (optional): By default, the version.json file is generated using the version in package.json, if you need to customize the version, you can pass in the environment variable VERSION to define
  *
- * If you don't pass the parameter, it will be created in the dist directory by default.
+ * The parameter is the directory where you want to create version.json.
+If you don't pass the parameter, it will be created in the dist directory by default.
 */

 {